Cathie Wood Furthers Bet On Virgin Galactic, Also Adds DraftKings, Atlassian, Peloton

 - Synopsys Inc (NASDAQ: SNPS)

-- AeroVironment Inc (NASDAQ: AVAV),
+- AeroVironment Inc (NASDAQ: AVAV)

-- Teradyne Inc (NASDAQ: TER),
+- Teradyne Inc (NASDAQ: TER)

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.